Medical questions & health advice by board certified doctors

-"Why do I have gum bleeding in the mornings?
+"Why do I have gum bleeding in the mornings?"

 I'm 29 and and my gums start bleeidng when I wash my face in the morning.
 What is causing this?
 Do I have gum disease?
 I brush my teeth every day.

 First, gum bleeding can be caused by gingivitis, which is an inflammation and infection of the gumline.
 This could be diagnosed by your dentist or your primary care doctor and may require antibiotics, a deep teeth cleaning, or other procedures as recommended by your dentist.
 Second, gum bleeding may be a sign of a bleeding disorder.
 This could be a previously undiagnosed problem with blood clotting or it could be a new problem, such as a blood cancer or low platelet level.
 Although these medical problems are unlikely, they should be ruled out.
 I suggest talking to your primary care doctor, who will perform a thorough physical examination.
 Additionally, you should mention any other concerning symptoms to your doctor, such as fatigue, weight loss, night sweats, bone pain, any other signs of easy bruising or bleeding, skin rashes, and the like.
 They will help you determine if further workup is needed.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.